skelleher/photo-search-server/readme.md

 Photos are passed through a Resnet50 (trained on ImageNet).

 Time to compute image features:
-.
-GPU - Titan X: 10 - 15 ms
+* GPU - Titan X: 10 - 15 ms
-.
-CPU - Core i5-4590 3.3 Ghz: 100 - 200 ms
+* CPU - Core i5-4590 3.3 Ghz: 100 - 200 ms

-Unlike some search engines, we use *both the predicted class label and the output of the second-to-last layer* (the "deep features" of the image).
+Unlike some search engines, we use ***both the predicted class label and the output of the second-to-last layer*** (the "deep features" of the image).

 Since this is a Resnet, the deep feature vector includes information copied forward from early layers of the model, such as the specific shape, color, and pose of objects.